 - Pearlescent paint – Two to three times the car respray cost

 If you are using a bodyshop in a populated city, you will be expected to pay a premium.
-Central London prices are known to be more than double the cost of estimations within the table above.
+Central London prices are known to be more than double the cost of some of the estimations within the table above.

 Both classics and supercars have wider approximations within the table above due to the complexity of some vehicles.
 For example, certain supercars or classic cars have abnormal panels and ultra rare parts, which if accidentally damaged could cost thousands to put right.